2017 Affordable Care Act replacement proposals: Background

-President Donald Trump and many Republicans have vowed to repeal and replace Obamacare; President Trump signed an executive order on January 20, 2017, his first day in office, that according to White House Press Secretary Sean Spicer would "ease the burden of Obamacare as we transition from repeal and replace".
+Many Republicans including President Donald Trump have vowed to repeal and replace the ACA; President Trump signed an executive order on January 20, 2017, his first day in office, that according to White House Press Secretary Sean Spicer would "ease the burden of Obamacare as we transition from repeal and replace".
 Spicer would not elaborate further when asked for more details.

 On January 12, 2017, the Senate voted 51 to 48 to pass an FY2017 budget resolution, S.Con.Res.
-3, that contained language allowing the repeal of the Affordable Care Act through the budget reconciliation process, which disallows a filibuster in the Senate.
+3, that contained language allowing the repeal of the ACA through the budget reconciliation process, which disallows a filibuster in the Senate.
 In spite of efforts during the vote-a-rama (a proceeding in which each amendment was considered and voted upon for about 10 minutes each until all 160 were completed) that continued into the early hours of the morning, Democrats could not prevent "the GOP from following through on its repeal plans."